-Keep your medicine in the original container.
-If you take it out of its original container it may not keep well.
+Keep your tablets in their blister pack until it is time to take them.
+If you take them out of the blister they may not keep well.

-Keep your medicine in a cool dry place where the temperature is below 25°C. Do not keep Rabeprazole Sandoz in the refrigerator.
+Keep RABEPRAZOLE SUN in a cool dry place where the temperature is below 25°C. Do not keep RABEPRAZOLE SUN in the refrigerator.

-Do not store Rabeprazole Sandoz or any other medicine in the bathroom or near a sink.
-Do not leave it on a window sill or in the car.
+Do not store RABEPRAZOLE SUN, or any other medicine, in the bathroom or near a sink.
+Do not leave medicines in the car or on window sills.
 Heat and dampness can destroy some medicines.

-Keep your medicine where children cannot reach them.
+Keep your medicines where children cannot reach them.

-A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a-half metres (1.5 m) above the ground is a good place to store medicines.